swaptacular/swpt_accounts/README.md

     different accounts to be located on different database servers (sharding).

+  **Note:** If you execute the "configure" command (see below), with the environment variable `SETUP_RABBITMQ_BINDINGS` set to "yes", an attempt will be made to automatically setup all the required RabbitMQ queues, exchanges, and bindings between them.
+However, this will will work only for the most basic single database setup.

 * A RabbitMQ server instance which is responsible for queuing local database tasks (chores).
-This can be the same RabbitMQ server instance that is used for brokering Swaptacular Messaging Protocol messages, but it can also be a different one.
+This can be the same RabbitMQ server instance that is used for brokering SMP messages, but it can also be a different one.
 For example, when different accounts are located on different database servers, it could be a good idea to store local database "chores" as close to the database as possible .

 Configuration